CongducPham/LowCostLoRaGw/README.md

 Once flashed, the Arduino temperature sensor will send to the gateway the following message \!#3#20.4 (20.4 is the measured temperature so you may not have the same value) prefixed by the application key every 10 minutes (with some randomization interval).
 This will trigger at the processing stage of the gateway the logging on the default ThinkSpeak channel (the test channel we provide) in field 3.
 At the gateway, 20.4 will be recorded on the provided ThingSpeak test channel in field 3 of the channel.
 If you go to https://thingspeak.com/channels/66794 you should see the reported value.

 The program has been tested on Arduino Mega and Due with the Libelium Multi-Protocol radio shield to connect the LoRa radio module.
-We also tested on the Pro Mini and Nano in which case we do not use the radio shield but simply connect the SPI pins of the radio module to the ones of the board.
-The SX1272 lib has been modified to change the SPI_SS pin from 2 to 10 when you compile for the Pro Mini or Nano.
-Check on the web page our Pro Mini and Nano version of the LoRa temperature sensor.
+We also tested on the Pro Mini, Nano and Teensy3.1/3.2 in which case we do not use the radio shield but simply connect the SPI pins of the radio module to the ones of the board.
+The SX1272 lib has been modified to change the SPI_SS pin from 2 to 10 when you compile for the Pro Mini, Nano or Teensy.
+Check on the web page our Pro Mini, Nano and Teensy version of the LoRa temperature sensor.

 ------------------------------------------------------------------------
 An interactive end-device for sending LoRa messages with the Arduino IDE
 ------------------------------------------------------------------------

 With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and check that "#define IS_SEND_GATEWAY" is uncommented.
 Then compile it and upload to an Arduino board.
+It is better to use a more powerful (and with more RAM memory) Arduino platform for building the interactive device.

 By default, the end-device have address 6 and runs in LoRa mode 4.